-I am sure most preschoolers know the primary colours.
-I am also certain that a few even know a few of their secondary colours it’s respective primary colour mixtures.
-I, however am a firm believer in doing as opposed to hearing and seeing.
-With this in mind, I created this colour mixing experiment and also included a little printable so that your preschooler can have a guide for their experiment.
+I am sure most preschoolers know the primary colors.
+I am also certain that a few even know a few of their secondary colors and its respective primary color mixtures.
+I, however, am a firm believer in doing as opposed to hearing and seeing.
+With this in mind, I created this colr mixing experiment and also included a little printable so that your preschooler can have a guide for their experiment.

 What You Need for Your Science Experiment